GameCult/Aetheria-Economy/README.md

 ### Third Party Libraries

-Client-Server communication is implemented using [LiteNetLib](https://github.com/RevenantX/LiteNetLib), a reliable UDP transport library which we use to transmit [MessagePack](https://github.com/neuecc/MessagePack-CSharp) over the wire.
+Client-Server communication is implemented using [LiteNetLib](https://github.com/RevenantX/LiteNetLib), a semi-reliable UDP transport library which we use to transmit [MessagePack](https://github.com/neuecc/MessagePack-CSharp) over the wire.

 Aetheria uses [RethinkDB](https://rethinkdb.com/) for data persistence.
 To make this possible, all persistent data is marked with attributes for both MessagePack and [JSON.Net](https://www.newtonsoft.com/json) serialization.
 During operation, the client does not communicate with the database server directly, only the game server does that; the game server caches data relevant to the game and sends it to the clients.